USDA Central Oregon Hay 06/05 14:35

 barns to make room for new crop.

-Hay is starting to get cut in Eastern Oregon, in the other areas around
+Hay is starting to get cut in in some parts all over Oregon, producers

-Oregon producers say the hay looks good even though they have had some
+say the hay looks good even though they have had some mornings with

-mornings with frost and should start cutting within a few weeks.
+frost and should start cutting within a few weeks if they haven't alre.

 According to the U.S.